 How Many Days in Each City

-This was a quick trip and my first backpacking trip so I wanted to see as much as possible.
-Now I plan trips differently– I take my time in each city, I relax, I schedule days to do nothing, and I don’t book hostels/transportation ahead of time.
+Note: Anything is GREEN I’ve added to the letter after looking back and realizing so many things have changed.
+Remember, this was a quick trip (5 weeks) and my first backpacking trip so I wanted to see as much as possible.
+Now I take my time in each city, relax, schedule days to do nothing, and don’t book hostels/transportation ahead of time.
 For my first trip though, this was great and exactly what I needed!
 Because of my planning, I felt super confident and organized.

 I tried to have 3 FULL days in each city.
 We would arrive very early in the morning, drop our stuff off at the hostel (in a locker) and try to jump on a free city walking tour.
 Most of the hostels can point you in the right direction and there are usually 2 tours per day.
 They are free but you need to tip (no biggie).
 If you need help, ask the other people in your group what they are tipping.
 The free walking tours were a great way to get an understanding of the city (geographically and historically) before deciding what to do on the other days.
 Typically we would ask the tour guide what to do, talk to the people in our group, ask the hostel desk attendants, and ask the other travelers in our room for suggestions.